bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 Let's take a look at what we will build.

-Basically we need a way to send documents from a client to a server, so we will build a small dialog for uploading files and adding some metadata like keywords and a document title:
+If we want to make documents searchable, we need a way to send documents from a client to a server, so we will build a small dialog for uploading files and adding some metadata like keywords and a document
+title:

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/elasticsearch_fulltext_search/Frontend_AddDocument.png">